philanc/ple/README.md

 The origin of the term module is some code [contributed](http://lua-users.org/lists/lua-l/2009-12/msg00937.html) by Luiz Henrique de Figueiredo on the Lua mailing list some time ago.

-I complemented it with some functions for input, getting the cursor position or the screen dimension, and stty-based mode handling .
+I added some functions for input, getting the cursor position or the screen dimension, and stty-based mode handling .

-The input function read and parses the escape sequences sent by function keys (arrows, F1-F12, insert, delete, etc.).
+The input function reads and parses the escape sequences sent by function keys (arrows, F1-F12, insert, delete, etc.).
 See the definitions in `term.keys`.

 This module is at the beginning of the ple.lua file.
 It can be easily extracted and used independantly for other applications.
 It does not use any other external library.
 The only reason for embedding it within ple.lua is to deliver the editor as a single lua file.

+### License

+This code is published under a BSD license.
+Fell free to fork!